Robert Greenidge

-Robert Greenidge (born 28 April 1950 in Success Village, Laventille, Trinidad) is a steelpan player.
-He is a member of popular music singer Jimmy Buffett's Coral Reefer Band and the instrumental group Club Trini.
-Greenidge has also collaborated with artists such as Robert Palmer, John Lennon and Yoko Ono, Taj Mahal, Ringo Starr, Earth, Wind & Fire and Carly Simon.
+Robert Greenidge (April 28, 1950 – June 8, 2026) was a Trinidadian steelpan player.
+He was a member of popular music singer Jimmy Buffett's Coral Reefer Band and the instrumental group Club Trini.
+Greenidge also collaborated with artists such as Robert Palmer, John Lennon, Kenny Chesney, Taj Mahal, Ringo Starr, Earth, Wind & Fire, and Carly Simon.

 Career

 Greenidge began performing as a pannist at age eight and performed internationally beginning in his teens.
 During 1970 he represented Trinidad and Tobago as a soloist and as a member of Trinidad and Tobago National Steel Orchestra.
 Within the next year he migrated to the United States where he studied and played music.

+Robert Greenidge holds a significant place in the history of the legendary Desperadoes Steel Orchestra.
+Early Beginnings with Desperadoes.
+Raised in Success Village, Laventille, Trinidad, Greenidge joined Desperadoes in 1965 as a teenager.
+Under the guidance of band leader Rudolph Charles and seasoned musical figures like Emmanuel "Corbeau Jack" Riley, Greenidge honed his skills as a performer and learned the foundations of arrangement alongside icon arrangers Clive Bradley and Beverly Griffith.